adamolnar/Final_Project/README.md

 <img src="static/images/" ><br>
 <hr>

 This is a simple Django Blog application that allows user to create, edit, and manage blog posts.
 It also includes user authentication and comment functionality.
-Bellow is guide through the setup and usage of this application.
+Below is guide through the setup and usage of this application.
 <hr>